OllyWalshe/Cloud-Support-Labs/README.md

 - Cloud Support Workflow

 ### Steps Taken

-1. I recieved the ticket and noted that our client can not access their website on the internet.
+1. I recieved the ticket and noted that our client was unable to access their website on the internet.
 I then communicated to the client I had recieved their ticket and was actively working to solve the issue.
 2. I attempted to load the website on the internet using the instances public IP address which was unsuccessful - Blank loading screen.
 3. I attempted to ssh in to the instance using a terminal which was successful - confirms the server is live.
 4. In EC2 I checked the security group rules for the instance and found there was no inbound rule allowing access from port 80.